+By contrast, proprietary or non-public identification schemes are not open and therefore limit data sharing because of their licensing agreements.
+Moreover, proprietary identification schemes are expensive and can increase in spend when data sharing among multiple agencies increases.
 FinCEN could leverage the LEI, as an established open source, to harmonize and sharing of critical data both at home and abroad.
 The use of multiple identification schemes, in particular proprietary and non-redistributable identifiers, hampers both national and global interoperability and increases opportunities for illicit behavior to occur.
 Leveraging the LEI, a global identifier, in information sharing could create a common language between different parties regardless of where they are located and increase the efficiency, speed and transparency of existing information sharing mechanisms.
-By contrast, a FinCEN identifier, which is currently used on certain FinCEN forms, is not an open or global identifier and therefore inhibits information sharing.
-FinCEN should consider incorporating the LEI on reporting forms which require entity identification.

 The inclusion of the LEI by FinCEN can help overcome challenges associated with reconciling names and addresses - for example, abbreviations of common terms, differences in translations, and the provision of transliteration for in non-Latin character sets.
 Parsing text is inefficient and causes confusion both within a financial institution and in its communications with regulatory authorities.
-Today, namematching techniques for AML screening work either through deterministic or probabilistic matching technology.
+Today, name-matching techniques for AML screening work either through deterministic or probabilistic matching technology.
 For instance, a matching relationship between two records only is direct or deterministic when a client name exactly matches with the name in the sanction list(s).
 However, the existence of more than one "Main Street Trading Inc" causes a tremendous number of false positives.
-In order to reduce false positives for legal entity clients, a consistent, quality controlled, and open means of identifying the client is needed.
+To reduce false positives for legal entity clients, a consistent, quality controlled, and open means of identifying the client is needed.
 Each LEI record contains the legal name of the entity, the legal and headquarter address (in addition to other reference data), all of which can be used to distinguish between similar names.
 The LEI is fit for this purpose.